-Basic Research Fellowship projects are pre-screened using a letter of intent (LOI), typically due in November of every calendar year.
-Invitations and instructions to submit a complete proposal are extended by email in early February, with an application due date of mid-to-late March.
+Projects are pre-screened by Letter of Intent (LOI), typically open in early November with LOIs due in December.
+Invitations and instructions to submit a complete proposal are extended by email in February, with applications due in March.

 Your research can make a difference